rccordell/f20idh/schedule.md

 #### Penumbral Readings:

 + Daniel Rosenberg, “Data Before the Fact,” from *“Raw Data” Is an Oxymoron*, MIT Press (2013)
-+ Julia Flanders and Fotis Jannidis, “Data Modeling,” from *A New Companion to the Digital Humanities* (2016).
 + Sarah Allison, [“Other People’s Data: Humanities Edition,”](https://culturalanalytics.org/article/11822) *Cultural Analytics* (2016)
 + Sarah Wilson, “Black Folk by the Numbers: Quantification in Du Bois,” *American Literary History* (2016)
++ Julia Flanders and Fotis Jannidis, “Data modeling in a digital humanities context” from *The Shape of Data in Digital Humanities* (2019).
 + Catherine D'Ignazio and Lauren F. Klein, ["On Rational, Scientific, Objective Viewpoints from Mythical, Imaginary, Impossible Standpoints"](https://data-feminism.mitpress.mit.edu/pub/5evfe9yd/release/3) from *Data Feminism* (2020)

 #### Lab 3: Data and Metadata